Copy-Police: Security guard fatally stabbed at Virginia mall

 Prince William County Police said in a statement that officers responded to the Potomac Mills Mall in Woodbridge around 2:30 p.m.
 Saturday after a stabbing was reported.

+WUSA-TV (http://on.wusa9.com/2n0oBoq) reports that 44-year-old Larry Donnell Drumgole was taken to a hospital, where he died.
+The other employee wasn't hurt.

-Police say the suspect was seen shoplifting inside a Burlington Coat Factory and two loss-prevention employees confronted him.
+Police say the suspect, 35-year-old Jamel Carlos Kingsbury, was seen shoplifting inside a Burlington Coat Factory and two loss-prevention employees confronted him.
 A struggle ensued, and one of the guards was stabbed.

-That person, identified only as an adult male, was taken to a hospital, where he died.
-The other employee wasn't hurt.

 Efforts to reach the company for comment were not immediately successful.